Erato of Armenia: Family

-Co-rule with Tigranes IV: 8 BC–1 AD
+Co-rule with Tigranes IV: 8–5 BC and 2 BC–AD 1

 Although they were clients of the Roman Empire, Tigranes IV and Erato were both anti-Roman and not the choices of Roman emperor Augustus.
 Their dual rule lacked Roman approval and they leaned towards Parthia for support.
 Rome and Parthia competed with one another for influence over Armenia.
 Anti-Roman sentiment was building in Armenia during the reign of Tigranes IV and Erato, according to Festus, who emphasizes that the kingdom of Armenia was very strong during this period.

 The discontent of the ruling Artaxiad monarchs and their subjects towards Rome had instigated war with the help of King Phraates V of Parthia.
 To avoid a full-scale war with Rome, Phraates V soon ceased his support to the Armenian monarchs.
 This led Tigranes IV and Erato to acknowledge Roman suzerainty and send their good wishes and submission to Rome.
 Augustus then allowed them to remain in power.

 In 1 C.E., Tigranes IV was killed in battle, perhaps ending an internal Armenian revolt of those who were infuriated by the royal couple becoming allies to Rome.

+Sole reign: 1–2 AD

+Erato reigned alone in 1–2 AD.
 In the chaos that followed, Erato abdicated and lived in political exile.
 The Armenians then requested from Augustus a new king.
 Augustus appointed Ariobarzanes of Media Atropatene as the new king of Armenia in 2 AD.
-Ariobarzanes through his father was a distant relative of the Artaxiad Dynasty as he was a descendant of a sister of King Artavasdes II.
+Ariobarzanes through his father was a distant relative of the Artaxiad dynasty as he was a descendant of a sister of King Artavasdes II.